biocatiit/website/content/pages/sector/orientation_6.rst

 Compressed Gas Cylinders
 =================================

+Users are not authorized to move compressed gas cylinders.
 Compressed gas cylinders can present many hazards if handled improperly.
 Cylinders in use must be secured to a rigid surface to prevent tipping over, and fitted with a proper regulator.
 When not in use, cylinders must be capped.
 Use of hazardous gases is allowed only within the guidelines specified in your ESAF.
 Consult a member of the BioCAT staff for assistance.

 Liquid Nitrogen and Dry-Ice (Cryogenic) Safety
 ================================================

-If you need to use liquid nitrogen please ask a BioCAT staff member.
+If you need to use liquid nitrogen, please ask a BioCAT Staff member.
 When working with liquid nitrogen, you must wear waterproof cryogenic gloves, a cryogenic apron, and a full face shield.
 You must also work to mitigate splash hazards.
 Do not dispose of liquid nitrogen in any sinks.